 They’re very uncomfortable saying ‘no’ to requests as their self-worth is dependent on other people’s approval.
 So, they end up saying ‘yes’ even if deep inside, it’s a ‘no.’ They end up being resentful as their needs are not met, and they often feel that they are being taken advantage of by other people.

-A common misconception of others who want to go out of the passive behavior or way of living life is to be aggressive.
-While helpful in certain instances, being aggressive is not the answer.
+A common misconception of others who want to go out of the passive behaviour or way of living life is to be aggressive.
+While helpful in specific instances, being aggressive is not the answer.